 - Wire Type Collation

 This model is not for you if your requirement both a fast and powerful roofing nailer.
-It is a decent model to try if you simply require power and not power.The needs of roofers in mind this lightweight nail gun were made.
+It is a decent model to try.
 It successfully cut down on reloading time with the capacity of 120-nail magazine.
-It has a great amount of variability as its size allowance of-of ¾inch to 1 ¾inch.

-The BOSTITCH RN46 nailer uses contact tip automatic firing.
-It is a special thing about this model.
-It will allow you to do large jobs perfectly.
 When the tip hits the material it helps you cover a lot of area by bouncing along the surface, firing the nail.
-The nose with a durable carbide insert ensures to withstand this method accurately.
+It delivers accurate placement.

-The roofing nailer follows 3 different ways as a professional-grade tool.
+The roofing nailer follows 3 different ways.
 Thus gives construction workers the ability to perfectly set nails as: